-While in law school, Emma was a member of The George Washington Law Review and the Moot Court Board and competed in moot court at the national level.
+While in law school, Emma was a member of The George Washington Law Review and the Moot Court Board, competing in moot court at the national level.
 She also interned for the Honorable Kathleen M. O’Malley at the Court of Appeals for the Federal Circuit.
 She has used that experience to assist with several of Wolf Greenfield’s appellate matters before the Federal Circuit.

-Emma spent two summers at Wolf Greenfield as a summer litigation associate, and had previously worked as an undergraduate researcher in MIT’s Department of Political Science as well as at the Broad Institute of MIT and Harvard.
+Emma spent two summers at Wolf Greenfield as a summer associate and previously worked as an undergraduate researcher at the Broad Institute of MIT and Harvard as well as in MIT’s Department of Political Science.